Science

 - Are able to talk with enthusiasm about the natural world and scientific concepts they encounter.

-At the start of each unit, children complete a knowledge recall to assess their current level of understanding and establish a starting point.
 Lessons are sequenced to be developmental, and consideration is given to how children can be supported, in line with the school’s commitment to inclusion, or to achieve greater depth in the project.

 DNA